MarcoRando/szlan/README.md

 Code used to reproduce the experiments from the paper **"Langevin for Nonconvex Optimization: Exact, Inexact and Zeroth-Order."**

+A preprint of the paper is available on [ArXiv](https://arxiv.org/abs/2607.22353).

 The experiment scripts and their instructions are provided in the [`paper_experiments`](./paper_experiments/) folder.

 # :package: Installation